-One of the main guests for Art Madrid ’18 is Okuda San Miguel, an spanish artist who uses poligonal colorful compositions in his works.
-He’s been painting walls all around the world and I knew him for Kaos Temple, a desacralized church he painted a few years ago not so far from where I lived in Asturias.
-For me, to see any of his recognizable works was a breath of fresh air.
-I love the simplicity and the volume of his sculptures and paintings.
+One of the main guests at this edition of Art Madrid is Okuda San Miguel, a Spanish artist who uses colorful and geometric compositions in his works.
+He has been painting walls all over the world and I already knew him from the Kaos Temple, a desacralized church that he painted a few years ago, not far from where I lived in Asturias.
+For me, seeing any of his recognizable works was a breath of fresh air.
+I love the simplicity and volume of his sculptures and paintings.

-Even though Okuda’s pieces were cool to see on the exhibition, there was an artist I really connected with.
-Guim Tió’s paintings were something else.
-There’s some kind of minimalism on his paintings that evoke a journey to the unknown or the lifestyle of simpler times.
+Although it was great to see Okuda’s pieces in the exhibition, there was an artist that I really connected with.
+Guim Tió Zarraluki’s paintings were something else.
+There is some kind of minimalism in his paintings that evokes a journey into the unknown or the lifestyle of simpler times.
 Definitely, one of the few artists from whom I would hang one of his works in my house.
-Art Madrid ’18 is one of those events that makes living in Madrid a completely different experience when you compare it with the life in the smaller city I lived in since I was born, so I can’t really complain at all.
+Art Madrid ’18 is one of those events that makes living in Madrid a completely different experience when compared to life in the smallest city I’ve lived in since I was born, so I can’t complain at all.

 Cañas and tapas!

 The highlight of the evening came after the art exhibition.
 We walked a couple streets around Plaza Mayor and that’s everything you need to find good tapas, from a fried cod to churros or frien calamari sandwiches.
 And never subestimate an old and ugly entrance to a bar in Madrid: that usually means a typical place that’s stuck in time, where you’ll feel like it’s the 70s or 80s or 90s again.
 Yes, I’m talking about out-of-fashion erotic posters and the finest anchovies tapas in the city.